Dettwiller/football_tweet_analyzer/README.md

 Sentiment analysis for college football tweets

-This code is a messy prototype for proof of concept.
-Heavy refactoring is expected.
+This code is a rough program for streaming and analyzing twitter data for NFL football games and matchups.

-You will need to enter you twitter accounts keys in the twitter.py script to send tweets
+Note:
+stream_and_analyze.py currently does not work for Windows, as os.fork() is not supported.

+This documentation sucks because it is largely a personal project and I apologize.
+If you're interested in anything about it, please contact me.